SheffieldEcoMotorsports/motor-controller/README.md

 # Sheffield Eco Motorsports Control Team Repository

-This version builds on top of the barebones code (similar to Chatura's but with a header file containing the necessary functions) by adding PI velocity control.
+This version builds on top of the pid code by adding anti integral windup measures.

 Additions:
-  * Function to compute the shaft velocity from the hall sensor data.
-Called every 100us.
+  * Function to calculate the PI output that causes actuator saturation.
-  * PI control function called every 1ms.
+  * Modified the PI function to account for anti integral windup.
-  * Function to turn the acceleration pedal value into demanded speed for the PI.

 Code developed by Sheffield Eco Motorsport Controls Team.